 Every 4 years we are treated to an epic event – the FIFA World Cup.
 Nations from around the world compete against each other in one of the most famous and iconic sporting events we have ever witnessed.
 The next world cup is planned to take place in Qatar in 2022 – and England’s chances look positive (no, really!).

 Although the FIFA World Cup is a time of joy and a time to watch footballing legends whilst supporting your own country, it can also be a time of stress, anger and unfortunately, violence.
 You may not believe it, but during the FIFA World Cup and other major sporting events, we actually see a considerable rise in domestic violence reports and enquiries in the UK and around the world.
 This article looks at what causes this spike in domestic violence and also offers advice to those who may be suffering

 England Matches Cause For Concern

-There is something about major sporting events that unfortunately brings out the worst in us.
+There is something about major sporting events that unfortunately brings out the worst in some people.
 Furthermore, for the most part, it is, unfortunately, the female population who is generally on the receiving end of domestic violence during these periods.
 For most people, the FIFA World Cup is a highly anticipated event that they can enjoy – it is only held every four years, therefore the build-up is exciting and there is nothing more fun and patriotic than supporting your home country during a major sporting competition.